pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Resolution_convolution.rst

     + ``1`` - LET until autumn 2016 (with the original double funnel snout at Chopper 5).
     + ``2`` - LET since autumn 2016 (with a single focusing final guide section).

-In addition to the above parameters all instruments also take a optional ``'mod_value'`` argument specifying the type of moderator pulse model to use.
+In addition to the above parameters all instruments also take a optional ``'moderator'`` argument specifying the type of moderator pulse model to use.
 At present, only two options are available: